Artwork by Johnson Witehira.

 Wānanga Ipurangi | Online Courses

-Our Indigenous led online courses are launching later this year.
+Our Indigenous-led online courses are live and ready for you to sign up to today to enjoy learning all about how to take care of your garden.
 They are founded in the kaupapa (principles and values) of Hua Parakore (Māori organics).
 Learn about Indigenous food and soil sovereignty, practical growing techniques and how you can grow mauri rich (life giving) food for your family and community.

 Introduction to growing clean kai for your whānau